Chart Color Schemes

 Farmborough Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Farmborough Heights, as evaluated at the latest Census, comprised 95.6% houses and 4.4% other dwellings.
+The dwelling structure in Farmborough Heights, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings.
 In comparison, Non-Metro NSW had 85.5% houses and 14.5% other dwellings.
-Home ownership in Farmborough Heights was 38.4%, similar to Non-Metro NSW's figure.
-The remaining dwellings were either mortgaged (48.5%) or rented (13.0%).
-The median monthly mortgage repayment in the area was $2,008, higher than Non-Metro NSW's average of $2,000 and the national average of $1,863.
-The median weekly rent figure was recorded at $450, compared to Non-Metro NSW's $365 and the national figure of $375.
+The home ownership rate in Farmborough Heights was 38.4%, similar to Non-Metro NSW's rate.
+Dwellings were either mortgaged (48.5%) or rented (13.0%).
+The median monthly mortgage repayment in the area was $2,008, higher than Non-Metro NSW's average of $2,000.
+The median weekly rent figure was $450, compared to Non-Metro NSW's $365.
+Nationally, Farmborough Heights's mortgage repayments were higher at $2,008 versus the Australian average of $1,863.
+Rents in Farmborough Heights were substantially above the national figure of $375.

 Frequently Asked Questions - Housing